leejoonli/code-every-day/log.md

 ## Thoughts

 Preperation work and research for the tax application isn't going very well so far.
 Don't understand how taxes work but will continue to figure things out.
 Planning on building a program instead of a web based application.

+# Day 237 (1/16/2023)

+## Research

+Researched what programming language and builder to use.

+## Thoughts

+Having trouble figuring out what technologies to use.
+A lot of the C++ desktop app builders aren't free to use.
+Found one called IMGUI but having trouble launching it because it's reading variables as undeclared.
+Will have to continue to research on how to fix this issue.